ser-arthur/Blog-Site-Project-with-Flask/README.md

-# Kobby's First Blog Site
+# NebulaNook - Blog Site

 ![Project Image](./static/assets/img/resized-home-bg.jpg)

 **A simple and powerful Flask-based blog site where users can create, edit, and share their thoughts.**

 ## Table of Contents

 - [Introduction](#introduction)
 - [Features](#features)
 - [Installation](#installation)